gren-bean/advent_of_code/README.md

 Author: Ben Greene
 December 2020

-## Todo:
+## Goals:
-- focus more on OO style for additional problems like the passport-parsing ones.
+- Focus on scalable solutions that would work with massive inputs. i.e., be computationally efficient.

 ## Tips & Tricks to remember: